Chapter 4:

 Luke 10:21

-I publicly praise you, Father, Lord of heaven and earth, because you have carefully hidden these things from wise and intellectual ones, and have revealed them to babes.
-Yes, O Father, because to do thus came to be the way approved by you.
-All things have been delivered to me by my Father, and who the Son is no one knows but the Father, and who the Father is no one knows but the Son, and he to whom the Son is willing to reveal him.
+I publicly praise you, Father, Lord of heaven and earth, because you have carefully hidden these things from wise and intellectual ones, and have revealed them to young children.
+Yes, O Father, because this is the way approved by you.
+All things have been handed over to me by my Father, and no one knows who the Son is except the Father, and no one knows who the Father is except the Son and anyone to whom the Son is willing to reveal him.

 John 6:44